brandonwillard/brandonwillard.github.io/content/pages/publications.md

 >  traditional estimators, including the horseshoe and Dirichlet-Laplace
 >  estimators.
 For local-global scale mixture priors, we develop a new
 >  technique for analysing marginal sparse prior distributions using the class
->  of Meijer-G functions.
+>  of Meijer G-functions.
 Finally, we conclude with an illustration on a
 >  prostrate cancer data set and by pointing out some directions for future
 >  research.
 >  [pdf](http://arxiv.org/abs/1502.00560)